-In March 2019, we entered into the Hercules Credit Facility ("The Loan and Security Agreement"), pursuant to which a term loan of up to an aggregate principal amount of \$60.0 million may be made available to us.
-The Loan and Security Agreement provides for (i) an initial term loan advance of up to \$5.0 million at our option, which expired unutilized on April 15, 2019; (ii) three additional term loan advances of up to \$15.0 million each, at our option, available to us upon the occurrence of certain funding conditions prior to September 30, 2019 (the "2019 Tranche"), March 31, 2020 (the "2020 Tranche"), and March 31, 2021 (the "2021 Tranche"); and (iii) a final additional term loan advance (the "Fourth Loan Tranche") of up to \$10.0 million prior to December 31, 2021, at our option, subject to approval by Lender's investment committee.
-We drew down the 2019 Tranche in full in September 2019 and the 2020 Tranche expired unutilized prior to us satisfying the funding conditions for such tranche.
-As of March 31, 2021, we had not satisfied the funding conditions for the 2021 Tranche.
+In March 2019, we entered into the Hercules Credit Facility (the Loan and Security Agreement), pursuant to which a term loan of up to an aggregate principal amount of \$60.0 million may be made available to us.
+The Loan and Security Agreement provides for (i) an initial term loan advance of up to \$5.0 million at our option, which expired unutilized on April 15, 2019; (ii) three additional term loan advances of up to \$15.0 million each, at our option, available to us upon the occurrence of certain funding conditions prior to September 30, 2019 (2019 Tranche), March 31, 2020 (2020 Tranche), and March 31, 2021 (2021 Tranche); and (iii) a final additional term loan advance (Fourth Loan Tranche) of up to \$10.0 million prior to December 31, 2021, at our option, subject to approval by Lender's investment committee.
+We drew down the 2019 Tranche in full in September 2019 and the 2020 Tranche and the 2021 Tranche expired unutilized prior to us satisfying the funding conditions for such tranche.
+As of March 31, 2022, we had not satisfied the funding conditions for the Fourth Loan Tranche.
+On April 20, 2021, we entered into the First Amendment (First Amendment) to Loan and Security Agreement with Hercules.
+The First Amendment among other things, (i) increased the Fourth Loan Tranche from \$10.0 million to \$20.0 million and extended the deadline for drawing down the Fourth Loan Tranche to July 1, 2022; (ii) lowered the variable per annum rate of interest on borrowings under the Loan and Security Agreement are required from May 1, 2021 to July 1, 2022; and (iv) following the satisfaction of certain conditions in April 2021, further extended the expiration of the period in which interest-only payments on borrowings under the Loan and Security Agreement are required from May 1, 2021 to July 1, 2022; and (iv) following the satisfaction of certain conditions in April 2021, further extended the expiration of the interest-only period and the deadline for drawing down the Fourth Loan Tranche to May 1, 2023.
+Repayment of the aggregat

 The Loan and Security Agreement contains customary affirmative and negative covenants and events of default.
 Affirmative covenants include, among others, covenants requiring us to maintain our legal existence and governmental approvals, deliver certain financial reports, and maintain insurance coverage.
 Negative covenants include, among others: restrictions on transferring any part of our business or intellectual property; incurring additional indebtedness; engaging in mergers or acquisitions; paying dividends or making other distributions; making investments; and creating other liens on our assets, in each case subject to customary exceptions.
-As of March 31, 2021, \$15.0 million was outstanding under the Hercules Credit Facility, and no additional amounts were available for borrowing.
+As of March 31, 2022, \$15.0 million was outstanding under the Hercules Credit Facility, and no additional amounts were available for borrowing.